535 Centerville Road, Suite 201

 Potter authored Integrating Children into a Mixed-Age Child Care Setting (1995), a five-part home study course designed for family child care providers.
 She has designed and implemented family literacy and home visiting programs in Massachusetts and Rhode Island.

-Before joining EDC, Potter was the Title I Program Officer of Early Childhood, Family Education and Engagement and a Program Manager with the North Kingstown RI Office of Family Learning for over 16 years.
-She served as a trainer and technical assistance consultant with the RI Dept. of Education for nine years.
+Before joining EDC, Potter was the Title I Program Officer of Early Childhood, Family Education and Engagement and a Program Manager with the North Kingstown, Rhode Island Office of Family Learning for over 16 years.
+She served as a trainer and technical assistance consultant with the Rhode Island Department of Education for nine years.

 Potter holds an MS in Early Childhood Education from Wheelock College.